ArmandoBoemio/ProjectCourse_L03/documentation.md

 Then, it estimates the bark-scale envelope and fundamental frequency of the signal.
 Those are used to create and weight new harmonics in the spectrum.
 The phase locking scheme is also implemented here to maintain the phase coherence.
 Last, it transforms back the signal into time domain and resamples it to the original sampling frequency and length.
 * 'OnSetDetector' is used in the VBE_Hybrid module to discriminate transients from steady-state signals.
 It works by comparing the frequency peaks in the current processing frame with the peaks in previous one.
 For each iteration, an ODF value and a flag value is returned.
-The vector with the ODF values is then updated in the 'VBE_Hybrid' module and used as input for further iterations to compute the threshold.
+The vector with the ODF values is then updated in the VBE_Hybrid module and used as input for further iterations to compute the threshold.